dhconnelly/dhcdev/pages/ml-notes.md

 **Book**: [https://www.oreilly.com/library/view/hands-on-machine-learning/9781098125967/](https://www.oreilly.com/library/view/hands-on-machine-learning/9781098125967/)

 **Status**: Abandoned.
-Fantastic book but more practitioner-oriented than I'm looking for right now.
+Fantastic book but goes way deeper into implementation concerns and library/tool usage than I was looking for at the time.

 **Notes and Colabs**: